MAINE RESTRICTIONS FOR OUT-OF-STATE TRAVELERS

-- Talley’s Folly has no intermissions, and runtime is under 90 minutes to limit the time people are together in an indoor space, and concessions will not be served.
+- Shows will be performed with no intermission, and runtimes are under 2 hours to limit the time people are together in an indoor space, and concessions will not be served.

 - The new daily cleaning regimen uses EPA N cleaning materials with a particular focus on high touch areas in addition to minimizing the need to touch shared objects.

-- The two two-show days per week are scheduled further apart, at 2 p.m. and 7:30 p.m., to allow for appropriate cleaning of both circulating air and the physical space.
+- The two two-show days per week are scheduled further apart, to allow for appropriate cleaning of both circulating air and the physical space.

 - Access to a video of productions will be available to audience members who do not feel comfortable attending the theater in person.
 These videos will be able to be accessed through standard ticketing software and, once purchased, will be available to be viewed immediately, or whenever the purchaser would like within the two-week window, the video will be live.